Click here to download this lesson plan, including handouts, in pdf format.

 6. Divide students into groups of 5-6.
 Supply each group with:

-8. Have students read the Special Interest Group Requests and decide in their groups whether or not they would like to grant those requests.
+8. Ask students to read the Special Interest Groups Requests and consider whether or not it would influence their budgeting decisions.

 10. Share the budgets of all the groups with the class, and have students discuss their decisions.